-Management information reports will be prepared every month by the Principal Financial Accountant and will be presented to the Treasurer & Deputy Chief Executive.
+Management information reports will be prepared every month by the Principal Financial Accountant and will be presented to the CFO.

-These reports will contain the following information: -
+These reports will contain the following information:

-- a) A summary of transactions executed and their revenue (current) effects; - b) measurements of performance including effect on borrowing charges/investment income: - c) degree of compliance with original strategy and explanation of variances.
+(i) A summary of transactions executed and their revenue (current) effects;

+- (ii) measurements of performance including effect on borrowing charges/investment income; and - (iii) degree of compliance with original strategy and explanation of variances.